 Cleaning The Wood on The Vintage Desk

 To clean the wood after sanding off all the old varnish, I used a 50/50 mixture of denatured alcohol and water mixture.
 Simply mix the denatured alcohol and water in a spray bottle and spray over the wood.
 Wipe away the leftover dirt, dust, and grime with paper towels.
 The alcohol mixed with the water will help the wood to dry faster and doesn’t leave a residue.
 Plus the old nurse in me can’t ever get enough of a disinfectant, so alcohol it is.

 The inside of the vintage desk had been painted before so there was no way to preserve that.
 I used a product call BOSS (stain blocker, odor blocker and prevents bleed through) in white to paint the inside and then painted a beautiful chalk mineral paint called Buttercream.
 It’s a great color for vintage furniture.
 I can remember my Grandma painting a lot of things with a similar color as a child on the farm.
 I guess you can say that’s where I get my love of painting from.

 And let me tell ya, painting those tiny cubby holes inside the vintage desk was HARD, but thank goodness for the long handle on the FS Paintbrush from Dixie Belle.
-This made it so much easier and I have a great deal more respect for all you that paint on a daily basis.
+This made it so much easier and I have a great deal more respect for all you that paint daily.